Melania Trump Responds To Stormy Daniels’ ’60 Minutes’ Interview, First Lady’s Spokesperson Answers ‘NBC News’

 — Washington Examiner (@dcexaminer) March 26, 2018

 The president and Melania Trump weren’t together when the Stormy Daniels interview was broadcast.
-Trump returned to Washington, D.C. while his wife stayed behind in Mar-a-Lago with Barron.
+Trump returned to Washington, D.C., while his wife stayed behind in Mar-a-Lago with Barron.
 They’ll remain there this week for spring break.
 It’s an annual tradition for the family.

 While I know the media is enjoying speculation & salacious gossip, Id like to remind people there’s a minor child who’s name should be kept out of news stories when at all possible.